chyla/OutputMatchTestingTool/README.md

 ## License

-This project is licensed under the BSD 3-Clause License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the terms of the Mozilla Public License,
+v.
+2.0. - see the [LICENSE](LICENSE) file for details.

 ## Authors